 Gurez Valley is one of the least explored regions of Kashmir and the one that can truly be called an offbeat destination.
 It is a place of high scenic beauty that does not really get the attention that it truly deserves.
 The vistas and the natural beauty of the mountains that you see here are very different than what you will see elsewhere.

-There are several places in Kashmir that remain hidden under the cover of anonymity.
-These places are hardly known to anyone but hold the potential to attract thousands of tourists each year if made known.
-Usually, when you talk about visiting Kashmir, it is mostly and only 4 places that come to mind; Srinagar, Gulmarg, Sonamarg, and Pahalgam.
+Usually, when you talk about visiting Kashmir, it is mostly 4 places that come to mind – Srinagar, Gulmarg, Sonamarg, and Pahalgam.
 Even Srinagar just acts as a base to explore the other three places.

-For a brief introduction, Gurez is a valley located in the high Himalayas; at a distance of about 123 kilometers from Srinagar.
-At an average altitude of 8,000 feet (2,400 meters), the valley is surrounded by snow-capped mountains; and has diverse fauna and wildlife including the Himalayan brown bear and the snow leopard.
+At an average altitude of 8,000 feet (2,400 meters), the valley is surrounded by snow-capped mountains.
+It has diverse fauna and wildlife including the Himalayan brown bear and the snow leopard.

-The Kishanganga River flows through the valley before merging into Jhelum River near Muzaffarabad in Pakistan.
-Dawar is the largest town in Gurez.
-Due to heavy snowfall in winter, the road to Gurez valley remains blocked for about six months a year.
-(Wiki) Until 2007, the valley was off-limits for tourists and has recently been added on the tourist map of Kashmir.
+The Kishanganga River flows through the valley before merging into the Jhelum River near Muzaffarabad in Pakistan.
+Razdan Pass is the only high-altitude pass between Srinagar and Gurez.
+Due to heavy snowfall in winter, the road remains blocked for about six months a year.

 How to reach Gurez Valley?